 Funded in 2014 by a bequest from Barbara Schroeder, a 1968 graduate of Central High School, this fund supports special projects as directed by the Foundation’s board of directors.

-Several other funds have been established for the benefit of the La Crosse Public Education Foundation, including:
+Several other funds have been established for the benefit of the La Crosse Public Education Foundation, primarily at the La Crosse Community Foundation.
+(Bolded links direct to the La Crosse Community Foundation website and opportunities to contribute to each fund).

 Gertrude Salzer Gordon Private Foundation for the benefit of the La Crosse Public Education Foundation supports general operations and grant programs of LPEF.